Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 The financial analysis:

-• On some computers, there are problems with both saving data from tables and sending them to mail.
-The algorithm for solving this issue is quite simple: you need ...
+• Some computers have problems both with saving data from tables and with sending them by email.
+The algorithm for solving this issue is quite simple: you need...

-• Aggregate balance sheet is a way to simplify appearance balance sheet, make it more compact, a form of a balance sheet designed for management analysis For ease of reading data and conducting ...
+• Aggregated balance sheet is a way to simplify appearance balance sheet, make it more compact, a form of balance sheet intended for management analysis For ease of reading data and conducting…

-• The general appearance of the updated forms of the balance sheet and income statement (now called the income statement), which have been in force since 2011, ...
+• The general appearance of the updated forms of the balance sheet and income statement (now called the income statement), which have been in effect since 2011, ...

-• Forecasting the probability of bankruptcy based on the Taffler model, Tishaw In 1977, British scientists R. Tuffler and G. Tishaw tested the Altman approach based on data from 80 ...
+• Forecasting the probability of bankruptcy based on the Taffler, Tishaw model In 1977, British scientists R. Taffler and G. Tishaw tested Altman’s approach based on data from 80...

-• On the site site you can perform two tasks: Firstly, you can conduct a financial analysis online And secondly, below on this page all types of analysis are described that ...
+• On the website you can perform two tasks: Firstly, you can conduct financial analysis online And secondly, below on this page all types of analysis are described that...

-• This online calculator is designed to quickly identify trends in financial results, assets and liabilities commercial enterprise.
-This can be useful, for example, when justifying…
+• This online calculator is designed to quickly determine trends in financial results, assets and liabilities commercial enterprise.
+This can be useful, for example, when justifying...

-• When preparing diploma, term papers, master's and other educational works on financial analysis very often there is a need to conduct an analysis with data for three years only at the end ...
+• When preparing diploma, course, master's and other educational works on financial analysis very often there is a need to conduct an analysis, having data for three years only at the end...

-The deadline for submitting financial statements for the 1st quarter of 2002 is approaching.
-However, since January 1, 2002, all commercial organizations keep records in accordance with the new chart of accounts.
-How does this affect the balance sheet?
-In this article, a professor at the St. Petersburg state university Viktor Vladimirovich Patrov will talk about the changes and the procedure for filling out the balance sheet in accordance with the new chart of accounts.
+The deadline for submitting financial statements for the first quarter of 2002 is approaching.
+However, from January 1, 2002, all commercial organizations keep records in accordance with the new chart of accounts.
+How does this reflect on the balance sheet?
+In this article, Professor of St. Petersburg state university Viktor Vladimirovich Patrov will talk about the changes and the procedure for filling out the balance sheet in accordance with the new chart of accounts.

-A sample form of the balance sheet as one of the most important forms of financial statements was approved by order of the Ministry of Finance of Russia dated January 13, 2000 No. 4n.
-To facilitate filling in the balance sheet, after the names of its articles, the account number is indicated in brackets, on the basis of which numerical indicators are indicated for a particular type of funds (in assets) or their source (in liabilities).
+A sample balance sheet form as one of the most important forms of financial reporting was approved by order of the Ministry of Finance of Russia dated January 13, 2000 No. 4n.
+To make it easier to fill out the balance sheet, after the names of its items, the account number is indicated in parentheses, on the basis of which numerical indicators for a particular type of funds (in assets) or their source (in liabilities) are indicated.

-Since January 1, 2002, all accountants in our country have switched to a new chart of accounts, approved by order of the Ministry of Finance of Russia dated October 31, 2000 No. 94n.
-Changes made to the chart of accounts can be divided into two groups:
+From January 1, 2002, all accountants in our country switched to a new chart of accounts, approved by order of the Ministry of Finance of Russia dated October 31, 2000 No. 94n.
+The changes made to the chart of accounts can be divided into two groups:

 1. simple change of account numbers;

-2. change in the methodology for accounting for certain facts of economic life.
+2. changing the methodology for accounting for certain facts of economic life.

-Unfortunately, the above changes were not reflected in the sample form of the balance sheet.
-The purpose of this article is to help accountants correctly reflect the corresponding amounts for balance sheet items based on the new chart of accounts (see tables 1 and 2).
+Unfortunately, the above changes were not reflected in the sample balance sheet form.
+The purpose of this article is to help accountants correctly reflect corresponding amounts by balance sheet items based on the new chart of accounts (see tables 1 and 2).

 Table 1